hshringeri/draftKit-NBAFantasy/README.md

 Compare Teams Functionality - still being worked on

-Additional Features to add: more stats to compare, and date range for single season comparison
+Additional Features to add: more stats to compare, but data is there.
+Just needs to be shown